mekeetsa/xcpdftips/README.md

-                                XCPDFTIPS Package
-Current Version: 1.0 from 2019/03/10

-See list of changes below
+#  xcpdftips

-This is the natbib package for placing PDF tooltips from citatoins.
+This is a LaTeX package for natbib citations with PDF tooltips.

 Manifest        The xcpdftips package contains the following files:
 ~~~~~~~~